Cadillac XLR: Design

-The XLR was marketed as a luxury roadster and offered numerous features either as standard equipment or as options, including a touchscreen GPS navigation radio with an AM/FM radio, CD changer, XM Satellite Radio, full voice control, Bose premium amplified audio system, adaptive cruise control, Bulgari-branded instrument panel cluster, OnStar, High Intensity Discharge (HID) front headlamps, perforated luxury leather-trimmed seating surfaces with power-adjustable, heated and cooled bucket seats with a driver's memory system, luxury carpeted floor mats with embroidered 'XLR' logos, premium aluminum-alloy wheels, and wood interior trim.
+The XLR was marketed as a luxury roadster and offered numerous features either as standard equipment or as options, including a touchscreen GPS navigation radio with an AM/FM radio, CD changer, XM Satellite Radio, full voice control, Bose premium amplified audio system, adaptive cruise control, Bulgari-branded instrument panel cluster, OnStar, High Intensity Discharge (HID) front headlamps, perforated luxury leather-trimmed seating surfaces with power-adjustable, heated and cooled bucket seats with a driver's memory system, luxury carpeted floor mats with embroidered "XLR" logos, premium aluminum-alloy wheels, and wood interior trim.

 The XLR featured adaptive suspension with magneto-rheological shock absorber fluid for enhanced ride control.
-The system, marketed as Magnetic Ride Control, used four wheel-to-body displacement sensors to measure wheel motion over the road surface and responds by adjusting the shock damping almost instantly.
+The system, marketed as "Magnetic Ride Control", used four wheel-to-body displacement sensors to measure wheel motion over the road surface and responds by adjusting the shock damping almost instantly.
 The shock absorbers were filled with a fluid containing suspended iron particles responsive to magnetic signals.
-The system constantly monitored motion and changed the damping forces at all four corners of the vehicle — to modulate body motion for quick maneuvers or uneven road surfaces.
+The system constantly monitored motion and changed the damping forces at all four corners of the vehicle to modulate body motion for quick maneuvers or uneven road surfaces.

-Whereas the Chevrolet Corvette (C6) was powered by a 6.0 L GM LS2 V8 engine and offered with a six-speed manual transmission, the XLR featured Cadillac's 4.6 L Northstar V8 (supercharged in the XLR-V) and either a five-speed 5L50 automatic transmission, or a six-speed 6L80 automatic transmission.
+Whereas the C6 Chevrolet Corvette was powered by a 6.0 L GM LS2 V8 engine and offered with a six-speed manual transmission, the XLR featured Cadillac's 4.6 L Northstar V8 (supercharged in the XLR-V) and either a five-speed 5L50 automatic transmission, or a six-speed 6L80 automatic transmission.
 It produced 320 hp and 310 lbft of torque in the standard trim.
 Optional XLR equipment included polished aluminum-alloy wheels, exterior and interior color options, and different interior trim options.

 The XLR's fully automatic power retractable top required less than 30 seconds and 6 ft of vertical clearance for its operation, with its cargo capacity reduced from 11.6 cubic feet to 4.4 cubic feet.
 The top, made of aluminum and magnesium with a composite plastic painted exterior, was engineered and manufactured by Magna Car Top Systems GmbH (Magna CTWS), co-located at Bowling Green Assembly, the same firm that supplies numerous manufacturers, e.g., the Mercedes-Benz SL.
 The system included a heated glass window and glass rear-quarter windows and opened remotely using the key fob, by pushing the dash-mounted button, or by a button on the trunk.

-The XLR featured the traditional Cadillac, silver-painted upper "Egg Crate" (XLR) or chrome wire mesh (XLR-V) front grille.
+The XLR featured Cadillac's traditional silver-painted upper "Egg Crate" (XLR) or chrome wire mesh (XLR-V) front grille.

 For the 2009 model year, the XLR added a new front fascia, new rear fascia, and chrome side fender vents.
-Inside, Alcantara - a suede-like microfiber material - was added for the headliner.
-The interior added new instrument cluster trim rings with revised graphics, (removal of the Bulgari logo) and new wood dashboard trims.
+Inside, Alcantara, a suede-like microfiber material, was added for the headliner.
+The interior added new instrument cluster trim rings with revised graphics (removal of the Bulgari logo) and new wood dashboard trims.
 XLR production ended on March 31, 2009.

-The base price of the XLR in the United States went from $75,385 ($ in dollars) at launch to $86,215 ($ in dollars) by the end of its run in 2009.
+The base price of the XLR in the United States went from $75,385 at launch to $86,215 by the end of its run in 2009.